-- F.1 An election for the purpose of electing the councillors of a Traditional Councilor for the purpose of filling a vacancy occurring in a Traditional Council in terms of section 8 of the Act must be held within the Traditional community area. - F.2 Only persons registered as voters for a Traditional community area in which an election is to be held, are entitled to vote in the election held for that Traditional community area, and may - in a general election of councillors, vote for not more than such number of candidates as are equal to the number of councillors to be elected to represent that ward in the Traditional Council; - (b) in an election held to fill any vacancies in the seats of councillors who so represent that ward, vote for not more than such number of candidates as are equal to the number of such seats as are vacant. - F.3 An officer of the Independent Electoral Office appointed by the Provincial Electoral Officer for that purpose must be the electoral officer for any election referred to in paragraph (a) or (b) of sub-regulation F.2. - F.4 Any such election must, subject to the provisions of these Regulations, be held in the manner and in accordance with such provisions, rules and procedures as the Premier may from time to time by notice in the Gazette prescribe:
+F.1 An election for the purpose of electing the councillors of a traditional councilor for the purpose of filling a vacancy occurring in a traditional council in terms of section 8 of the Act must be held within the traditional community area.

+- F.2 Only persons registered as voters for a traditional community area in which an election is to be held, are entitled to vote in the election held for that traditional community area, and may - - in a general election of councillors, vote for not more than such number of candidates as are equal to the number of councillors to be elected to represent that ward in the traditional council; - (b) in an election held to fill any vacancies in the seats of councillors who so represent that ward, vote for not more than such number of candidates as are equal to the number of such seats as are vacant. - F.3 An officer of the Independent Electoral Commission appointed by the provincial electoral officer or an officer of an independent electoral agency appointed by the head of such an agency for that purpose must be the electoral officer for any election referred to in paragraph (a) or (b) of sub-regulation F.2. - F.4 Any such election must, subject to the provisions of these Regulations, be held in the manner and in accordance with such provisions, rules and procedures as the Premier may from time to time by notice in the Gazette prescribe: